Oxytate: Habits

 Like other crab spiders, they are masters of ambush and disguise.
-They stalk their prey at night, from an ambush position on a grass stem or from the underside of a leaf.
+They stalk their prey at night, from an ambush position on a grass stem or from the underside of a leaf and are difficult to spot due to their camouflage.
 They can sense the vibrations caused by invertebrates moving on the leaf's upper side, and quickly pounce on the victim.
 While in ambush on twigs or grass, the short hind legs hold onto the stem, while the long anterior legs are stretched forward.
 Their bite is not harmful to humans, unless it would cause an allergic reaction.

-Range

-They are native to Asia, Western Australia, East, Central and southern Africa.